ramarty/Unique-Location-Extractor/README.md

 The tweet contains three location references: (1) garden city, (2) thika road and (3) roysambu, where 'garden city' is the name of multiple locations that are over 20 kilometers apart.
 Here, we are interested in extracting the location of the garden city location on thika road that represents the crash site.

 The Unique Location Extractor (ULEx) geoparses text to extract the unique location of events.
-The algorithm takes advantage of contextual information contained within text (references to roads or administrate areas, such as neighborhoods) and determines which location references should be ignored in order to determine the unique location of events.
+The algorithm takes advantage of contextual information contained within text (references to roads or administrate areas, such as neighborhoods) and determines which location references do not reference the event of interest and should be ignored.

 This package was originally developed to extract locations of road traffic crashes from reports of crashes via Twitter, specifically in the context of Nairobi, Kenya using the Twitter feed [@Ma3Route](https://twitter.com/Ma3Route?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).

 ## Installation

+ULEx is an an R package.
 Until the package is made available via devtools (coming soon!), the functions can be loaded by running the following script

 ``` r
 source("https://raw.githubusercontent.com/ramarty/Unique-Location-Extractor/master/R/load_ulex.R")